Bashah Aboye

 Bashah Aboye (born circa 1850 - died 1 March 1896) horse name: Abba Däffar, was a distinguished Ethiopian military commander under Emperor Menelik II, and governor of several former principalities and regions in the south.
-Bashah died as an patriot fighting the Italians during the Battle of Adwa.
+Bashah died fighting the Italians during the Battle of Adwa.

 Ancestry

-Of Amhara descent.
-Bashah Aboye's was the eldest son of Woizero Ayahilush, a daughter of Negus Sahle Selassie of Shewa.
+Of Amhara descent, Bashah Aboye's was the eldest son of Woizero Ayahilush, a daughter of Negus Sahle Selassie of Shewa.
 His father was Meridazmach Aboye, who was appointed by Emperor Tewodros II as the imperial viceroy (governor) in Shewa.
 His father was further distinguished with the title of Afe Negus (lit: Mouth of the king) or Chief judge.